Women’s Sports Scene is on Fire in Atlanta

 Not only does Atlanta boast several professional women’s teams, but area colleges also offer exciting women’s sports as well.

-Interesting fact: Georgia State University has more women’s teams than men’s.
-Yes, in addition to sports such as basketball and soccer that the men also have, the women’s teams include field volleyball, softball, beach volleyball, cross country, and track and field teams.
+Georgia State University has more women’s teams than men’s.
+In addition to sports such as basketball and soccer that the men also have, the women’s teams include field volleyball, softball, beach volleyball, cross country, and track and field teams.

 Atlanta is a sports city.
 Check out the major event in Atlanta in 2025.